HRR42-SDC4/dan-service/README.md

 # service-Dan

-> ZagatRe is a website that provides the functionality to view the detailed inforamtion of 10 million restaurants with high throughput and low latency.
+> This repo is the recommendation part for the website ZagatRe.
+ZagatRe is a website that provides the functionality to view the detailed inforamtion of 10 million restaurants with high throughput and low latency.
+Each retaurant page would have image carousel, description, and recommendation parts.

 ## Related Projects
   - https://github.com/hrr42-fec5/service-tom
   - https://github.com/HRR42-SDC4/stacy-service
   - https://github.com/HRR42-SDC4/john-service